 If my child doesn’t separate well, can she or he stay with me in the service?

 Your child is always welcome to stay with you during the worship service.
-In fact, some of the adults get sad at the children leaving for their classes and will be happy to see your little one stay!

 What should I, and my children, wear?

 We are an informal group of people.
 Wear what feels comfortable to you.
-On any given Sunday, depending on the time of year or weather, you may see business casual, jeans, shorts, summery dresses, two-piece suits, ties (ah, admittedly those are few and far between), flip flops, moccasins, hiking boots... we even had someone show up in a wetsuit once.
+On any given Sunday, depending on the time of year or weather, you may see business casual, jeans, shorts, summery dresses, suits and ties (ah, admittedly those are few and far between), flip flops, moccasins, hiking boots… we even had someone show up in a wetsuit once.
 The children should be dressed comfortably, for play and arts & crafts.

 Unitarian Universalists trust that individuals are capable of developing their own theology on the basis of their own life experience, diligent questioning, and participation in discussion and study with others in community.
 There is no set creed that one must adopt to become a Unitarian Universalist.
 Historically, Unitarian Universalism developed within the Christian tradition, but it has long since become more inclusive.
 We recognize timeless wisdom from all the world’s great religions, as well as that of thoughtful people of our own time.
 Our services are oriented to serve all of these diverse spiritual areas.